danielmapar/SystemDesign/designing-data-intensive-applications/README.md

     * **Fine so far—but how do you get your data to be sorted by key in the first place?
 Our incoming writes can occur in any order.**

     * Maintaining a sorted structure **on disk** is possible (see `B-Trees` on page 79), but maintaining it **in memory** is much easier.
 There are plenty of well-known tree data structures that you can use, such as `red-black trees` or `AVL trees` [2].
 With these data structures, you can insert keys in any order and read them back in `sorted order`.
+        * In computer science, an `AVL tree` (named after inventors Adelson-Velsky and Landis) is a self-balancing binary search tree (BST).
+It was the first such data structure to be invented.[2]
+In an AVL tree, the heights of the two child subtrees of any node differ by at most one; if at any time they differ by more than one, rebalancing is done to restore this property.
+Lookup, insertion, and deletion all take `O(log n)` time in both the average and worst cases, where `n` is the number of nodes in the tree prior to the operation.
+Insertions and deletions may require the tree to be rebalanced by one or more tree rotations.

     * We can now make our storage engine work as follows: